astronomer/docs/learn/custom-xcom-backends-tutorial.md

 </TabItem>
 </Tabs>

-## Step 6: Create a custom serialization method to handle Pandas dataframes
+## Step 6: Create a custom serialization method to handle pandas DataFrames

 A powerful feature of custom XCom backends is the possibility to create custom serialization and deserialization methods.
 This is particularly useful for handling objects that cannot be JSON-serialized.
 In this step, you will create a new custom XCom backend that can save the contents of a [Pandas](https://pandas.pydata.org/) dataframe as a CSV file.
 When you serialize your data as a CSV file, you can query it with tools like [csvq](https://mithrandie.github.io/csvq/).

-Note that as of Airflow 2.6, Pandas dataframes can be serialized by the standard XCom backend using `pyarrow`.
+Note that as of Airflow 2.6, pandas DataFrames can be serialized by the standard XCom backend using `pyarrow`.
 This step is still useful if you are using an older version of Airflow.

 :::info

-The Astronomer provider package contains a pre-built XCom backend for AWS S3 and GCP Cloud Storage with added serialization methods for Pandas dataframes and datetime date objects.
+The Astronomer provider package contains a pre-built XCom backend for AWS S3 and GCP Cloud Storage with added serialization methods for pandas DataFrames and datetime date objects.
 Refer to the [Use pre-built XCom backends](#use-pre-built-xcom-backends) section for implementation details.
 When using a pre-built XCom backend you do not have to create any new files in the `include` folder and you can skip [Step 4](#step-4-define-a-custom-xcom-class-using-json-serialization) and Step 6 of this tutorial.

 :::